anojht/synology-cloud-sync-decrypt-tool/README.md

     - [Using ~/.pydistutils.cfg](https://stackoverflow.com/a/19253719)
     - [Using `--global-option`](https://stackoverflow.com/a/28981343)

+## Troubleshooting App Issues

+The app is set to create DEBUG logs in the following location: `~/Library/Logs/com.anojht.opensourcesynologycloudsyncdecrypttool.log`

+If you require help please include your log file when creating issues in this repository.

 # Feedback

 Feel very free to create a GitHub issue, create a pull request, or drop me a